The Big Picture on The Hottest Real Estate Markets:

 Strap in, because the bumpy ride in real estate values hasn’t smoothed out yet.

-Using data from Zillow, we calculated and mapped the top 100 hottest real estate markets in the US.
+Using data from Zillow, we calculated and mapped the top 100 hottest and fastest-growing real estate markets in the US.

 Notice any patterns?

 Nearly all of these hot markets are smaller cities rather than major metropolises.
-For example, the fastest growing real estate market over the last year was Oxford, MS with a 14.75% jump in home prices.
-Rounding out the top five are Dodge City, KS (12.65%), Clewiston, FL (12.39%), Statesboro, GA (11.86%), and Hartford, CT (11.73%).
+For example, the fastest growing real estate market over the last year was Rockford, IL, with a 9% jump in home prices.
+Rounding out the top 5 real estate markets are last quarter’s number one, Blytheville, AR, Syracuse, NY, Beckley, WV, and Oxford, MS, all inching over each other at 9%.

 Hearty as those numbers are though, they represent a sharp drop from the top five markets’ appreciation last year, and an even sharper drop from the year before that.

-Only a few large-ish cities made the list in early 2024: El Paso, TX, Hartford, CT, Milwaukee, WI, and Rochester, NY.
-But nearly all of the fastest appreciating cities in 2024 are secondary or tertiary markets.
+Only a few large-ish cities made the list in mid-2024: New York, San Diego, San Jose, Cleveland, and Rochester.
+Most of the fastest appreciating real estate markets in 2024 are secondary or tertiary markets.

-If you’re looking to invest in real estate long-distance, consider researching these markets.
-But beware that higher prices don’t necessarily mean higher rents, and you could just find yourself with weaker cash flow.
+If you’re looking to invest in real estate long-distance, consider researching these up-and-coming housing markets.
+But beware that annual real estate appreciation don’t necessarily mean higher rents, and you could just find yourself with weaker cash flow.
 Make sure you do your due diligence, and consider buying turnkey properties if you’re out of state.
 You can even potentially buy properties with tenants already paying rent, particularly if you use a platform like Roofstock.
 For a more tailored turnkey property buying experience, try Norada Real Estate.

 Cities are all well and good, but I like the depth that county-level data provides.